transifydata/orion/README.md

 ## Usage

-Orion is configured via JSON stored in the `ORION_CONFIG_JSON` environment variable, or a file located at the path in the `ORION_CONFIG_PATH` environment variable.
+Orion is configured via JSON stored in the `src/config.ts` file.

 The config JSON should be an object containing the following properties: